Richard Dreyfuss: 1975–1995: Career stardom and acclaim

-In 2014 he appeared with best-selling Abraham Lincoln scholar Ronald C. White in a documentary entitled "Lincoln's Greatest Speech", highlighting Lincoln's Second Inaugural Address, appearing as host of the program and reciting Lincoln's speech on camera.
+In 2014, he appeared with best-selling Abraham Lincoln scholar Ronald C. White in a documentary entitled "Lincoln's Greatest Speech", highlighting Lincoln's Second Inaugural Address, appearing as host and reciting the speech on camera.
+Dreyfuss portrayed Bernie Madoff in Madoff (2016), co-starring Blythe Danner.
+He followed it up with roles in the hit comedy Book Club (2018) and the Netflix movie The Last Laugh.